 Transfer of real estate or shares in a Finnish real estate company is subject to transfer tax, even when the transfer takes place between non-residents.
 However, when the securities have been issued by a non-resident real estate holding company that owns shares in underlying real estate companies that have more than 50% of their assets located in Finland, one of the parties to the transfer has to be resident in Finland for tax purposes in order for the transfer tax to become payable.
 The transfer tax must be paid simultaneously with the application for the registration of title, at the latest within six months of signing the purchase agreement.
-With respect to shares in a real estate company, the transfer tax is payable within two months of the date of a binding purchase agreement..
+With respect to shares in a real estate company, the transfer tax is payable within two months of the date of a binding purchase agreement (normally signing).
 The purchaser is ultimately liable for payment of the transfer tax, except in situations where the buyer is a non-resident for Finnish tax purposes - then the seller is liable to collect and pay the transfer tax.
 Transfer tax for real estate is 4% and the transfer tax for shares in real estate company is 2%.

 Transfer tax is calculated based on the purchase price or the value of the consideration.
 Certain additional items are included in the deemed purchase price.
 These are the purchaser's performances to third parties based on the transfer agreement and liabilities (towards the seller or a third party) assumed by the purchaser based on the transfer agreement, provided the performance or the assumption of liabilities accrues to the benefit of the seller.
 For real estate companies, the company debt allocated to the transferred shares will be added to the tax base, provided that the seller has the right or obligation to repay the debt to the company.
-The deemed purchase price will thereby, in general, reflect the debt-free price of the shares.
+The deemed purchase price will thereby reflect the debt-free price of the shares.
+For transfers during the construction phase, the total debt at the time of completion and commissioning of the building will be added to the transfer tax base; if the ownership of the shares is transferred prior to completion and commissioning, the debt at the time of the transfer of ownership will be decisive.
+Any payments made by the purchaser to the REC or the seller prior to completion and commissioning or transfer of ownership will also be included in the tax base.
+Recent case law suggests that these other items may not be included in the transfer tax base and thus a case-by-case review is recommended.